 However, you can still find some great things to do in the city on Monday.
 It's also fairly quiet, so it is the perfect time to get out and explore.

 Almost every night in San Francisco, you will find a number of fun live music shows and concerts.
-They range from larger performances at the Bill Graham Civic Auditorium to the smaller shows at places such as Slim's and the Great American Music Hall.
+They range from larger performances at the Bill Graham Civic Auditorium to the smaller shows at places such as The Independent and the Great American Music Hall.

 Top recent performers here include Robin Thicke, New Order and Melissa Etheridge.
 Others that recently played here are Echo & the Bunnymen, Lynyrd Skynyrd and B.B.
 King.